 Students actively participate with faculty mentors on research projects.
 Projects may be developed:

-- by a faculty member posting a description of a project, or
+- by a faculty member posting a description of a project

 Every effort is made to connect students and faculty with similar research interests.

 This program will be conducted during the eight week summer session.
-Students selected for the program are expected to devote 20 hours per week for an eight week summer session.
+Students selected for the program will be paid for 20 hours per week for an eight week summer session.

 Faculty members should commit to regular and frequent meetings to provide adequate supervision.
 Student expectations should be established early and be written with a copy to both the faculty and the student.